crosskey12/Navigating-Passenger-Contentment-Anticipating-Satisfaction-and-Crafting-Effective-Airline-Surveys/README.md

 # Modelling
 In this project, we explore various Machine Learning models to to accurately predict the right questions.

-We have compared many base models and found that Random Forest had the best accuracy.Hence, we used RF to perform forward Feature Selection using mlxtend(intel ml library) function to reduce number of columns from 22 to 10.
+We have compared 10 base models and found that Random Forest had the best accuracy.Hence, we used RF to perform forward Feature Selection using mlxtend(intel ml library) function to reduce number of columns from 22 to 10.
 We saw that the performance had drop a little so we explored performance of various ensembles and chose Stacking Classifier with RF and SVM as base estimator and LR as final estimator.
+(Note - Hypertuning was performed using gridsearchcv but default parameters we found to be best (Not for SVM))

 # Results
 The results of the project are as follows: